-former Black Panther who was arrested earlier this year on charges related to the killing of a San Francisco police officer over 35 years ago.
+former Black Panther who was arrested on charges related to the killing of a San Francisco police officer over 35 years ago.
 Similar charges were dismissed in 1975 after a judge concluded Taylor had been tortured by police in New Orleans.

 member of the San Francisco Eight.

-Attorney for the San Francisco Eight.
-She is the Deputy Director of the Criminal Justice Institute at Harvard Law School.
+attorney for the San Francisco Eight, and Deputy Director of the Criminal Justice Institute at Harvard Law School.

 Two Nobel Peace Prize laureates are calling for all charges to be dropped against eight former Black Panthers arrested earlier this year for allegedly killing a San Francisco police officer over 35 years ago.
 Archbishop Desmond Tutu and Mairead Maguire said the charges against the San Francisco Eight should be dropped, because the case is based in part on statements made under torture.
 Harold Taylor, one of the co-defendants, gives a detailed and powerful account of the abuse he endured while in police custody.
 We also speak with Ray Boudreaux, another of the San Francisco Eight, as well as their attorney. [includes rush transcript]

 JUAN GONZALEZ: Nobel Peace Prize laureates Archbishop Desmond Tutu and Mairead Maguire are calling for all charges to be dropped against eight former Black Panthers arrested earlier this year for allegedly killing a San Francisco police officer over thirty-five years ago.

 In a statement being released today, Archbishop Tutu and Maguire said the charges against the San Francisco Eight should be dropped because the case is based in part on statements made under torture.
 They also criticized the FBI’s COINTELPRO operations, which targeted the Black Panther Party.